nullikacademy/custom-lobechat/contributing/Basic/Feature-Development.md

 One key point of the above modification is to import sessionGroup first, because if sessions are imported first and the corresponding SessionGroup Id is not found in the current database, the group of this session will default to be modified to the default value.
 This will prevent the correct association of the sessionGroup's ID with the session.

-This is the implementation of the OpenGPT Session Group feature in the data import and export process.
+This is the implementation of the LobeChat Session Group feature in the data import and export process.
 This approach ensures that users' Session Group data is correctly handled during the import and export process.

 ## Summary

-The above is the complete implementation process of the OpenGPT Session Group feature.
+The above is the complete implementation process of the LobeChat Session Group feature.
 Developers can refer to this document for the development and testing of related functionalities.